Hantoo/UnityTransformToolkit/README.md

 A custom transform toolkit made by Joel.
 When selecting any object, the selection order *DOES* matter.
 There is a handy little button called "Select All Children In Hierarchy" which will select the child objects in the parent selected in the order that it sits in the inspector hierarchy.

-Although most of the examples here only show the transformation of GameObjects being manipulated, it is worth nothing that this toolkit also allows for Rotation manipulation
+Although most of the examples here only show the transformation of GameObjects being manipulated, it is worth nothing that this toolkit also allows for Rotation manipulation.
+All rotation for every attribute within the tool kit will use local rotation and position of the object and not the global rotation or position.

 ### Move
 With the toolkit "Active" you are able to move each item within the selection individually.
 If you have a selection and Disable the toolkit then you are able to move the entire group together.